Compositional Fairness Constraints for Graph Embeddings: Discussion and Conclusion

 \subsection{Acknowledgements}

 The authors would like to thank the anonymous ICML reviewers for their helpful comments.
 In addition we would like to thank Koustuv Sinha, Riashat Islam and Andre Cianflone for helpful feedback on earlier drafts of this work.
+The researchers also thank Jason Baumgartner for his creation and curation of the pushshift.io Reddit data.
 This research was funded in part by an academic grant from Microsoft Research, as well as a Canada CIFAR Chair in AI, held by Prof.\@ Hamilton.